 Project example: Communicating project goals with logic models

-You can read a project case study to see how one team developed a logic model to help explain their project to end users.
+You can read a project case study to see how one team developed a logic model to help explain their project to intended users.

 Theory of Change